influxdata/influxdb-client-js/influxdb-client-apis.retentionrule.everyseconds.md

 ## RetentionRule.everySeconds property

-Duration in seconds for how long data will be kept in the database.
-0 means infinite.
+The duration in seconds for how long data will be kept in the database.
+The default duration is 2592000 (30 days).
+0 represents infinite retention.

 <b>Signature:</b>